tony-aw/tinycodet/README.md

 One example is the core `fastverse` + `tidyverse` combo: `data.table` + `collapse` + `tidytable`.
-Considering the large amount of functions these packages have, (and some which unfortunately have the same name as base R functions), one would want to assign them in an alias object.
+Considering the large amount of functions these packages have, some which unfortunately have the same name as base R functions, one would want to assign them in an alias object.
 But giving them separate aliases is perhaps undesirable: `tidytable` is supposed to overwrite some of the `data.table` functions, and one is probably always going to use these 3 packages together.